2021 Election Schedule

 Registering to Vote

 If you moved to the Village, changed your name, or moved from an address within the Village to another address within the Village since the last time you voted, you must register to vote.
 The Village Clerk's Office is located at 130 N. Harrison Street.
 For procedures on how to register to vote and the documents you need, click here.
-IMPORTANT: In order to register to vote in the Village of North Prairie, you must have been living in your residence at least 10 days prior to the elction.
+IMPORTANT: In order to register to vote in the Village of North Prairie, you must have been living in your residence at least 28 days prior to the elction and requires proof of residency.
+Click here for more information regarding proof of residency.
 State law does not allow voter registration on the Monday prior to election day.

 Voting at the Polls